DE0-Nano reference

 • Crypto

 The optimal settings are of course dependent on the application you are currently using.
-So the settings for A can be different than for B or C. At the beginning I only changed the parameters NUM_BLOCKS and BLOCK_SIZE.
-Later I took a closer look at the ASSOCIATIVITY parameter too.
+So the settings for A can be different than for B or C. I only changed the parameters NUM_BLOCKS here.

 The idea was to first run the benchmark in the TCM memory without ICACHE in order to determine the optimum performance value.
 Then the benchmark was run in SDRAM, without ICACHE and with ICACHE.
 Attempts were made to determine the optimal settings for the ICACHE which show the best performance.

-I started here with the default settings 4x64 and then first changed the BLOCK_SIZE and then NUM_BLOCKS.
+I started here with the default settings 4x32 and then changed the NUM_BLOCKS.

 The benchmarks were compiled in release mode with "Link Time Optimization" and "Level 3 for more speed".